FrankHB/pl-docs/en-US/calling-for-language-features.md

 * Providing a solid and reliable knowledge base to be referenced and derived
 * Maintaining a single authoritative resource with (hopefully) less cost to update features and to fix potential defects in the relevant designs
+* Giving a clear and deterministic way to evaluate the properties about implementability

 The language shall have a *normative* specification.